Function Health: Technology

+Artificial Intelligence

+In November 2025, Function Health launched a generative large-language model (LLM) AI chatbot called "Medical Intelligence Lab."
+The chatbot was developed to provide personalized responses based on user data, wearables, lab results, doctor's notes and scans, and was developed under HIPAA standards.

+In January 2026, the company partnered with artificial intelligence company OpenAI on its launch of ChatGPT Health, a tab on OpenAI's chatbot focused on healthcare questions.
+ChatGPT Health connected to health platforms and apps, like Function Health, Apple Health (via iOS), MyFitnessPal, Weightwatchers, AllTrails, Peloton and Instacart.
+That same month, Function Health created a connector for Anthropic's chatbot Claude that allowed users to receive results personalized based on the LLM's access to their health data and lab results via the Function Health app.
+In March 2026, the company announced integrations with chatbots Perplexity AI and Microsoft Copilot.

 Fundraising

 Since its founding, the company conducted three seed rounds.
 In March 2022, the company raised $3 million, with additional rounds in December 2023, and April 2024, although the amount raised during these rounds was unreported.

 In June 2024, the company was valued at $191 million following its series A fundraising round of $53 million from Andreessen Horowitz, Wisdom.vc, Draft Ventures, K5 and G9 Ventures, among others.

-Function Health has received investment from institutions like 53 Stations and Embiid Ventures, as well as individual businesspeople, investors and doctors, including Ari Emanuel, Casey Means, Harvey Spevak, Harpeet Singh Rai and Jeff Dean.
+Function Health has received investment from institutions like 53 Stations and Embiid Ventures, as well as individual businesspeople, investors and doctors, including Ari Emanuel, Casey Means, Harvey Spevak, former Oura CEO Harpreet Singh Rai, and Jeff Dean.
 The company also has received investment from actors and influencers like Matt Damon, Kevin Hart, Zac Efron, Pedro Pascal and Jay Shetty, and sports figures including Blake Griffin, Colin Kaepernick and Jimmy Rollins.

+In November 2025, Function Health announced a $298 million Series B financing at a $2.5 billion valuation, led by Redpoint Ventures.
+In July 2026, Function announced $450 million in additional funding from General Catalyst.